-- Continue purchasing land and conservation easements south of the Blue Line. - Continue the Agricultural Reserve Program. - Continue the policy of not extending urban services south of the Blue Line. - Continue limiting development densities in the Transition Planning Area of Courthouse Context Area as detailed in the Transition Area Design Guidelines - Prohibit density bonuses in the Courthouse Context Area. - Update the zoning ordinance as needed to incorporate Transition Area Design Guidelines and Transition Neighborhood design guidelines in Chapter 7.
+- Continue purchasing land and conservation easements south of the Green Line. - Continue the Agricultural Reserve Program, and Open Space Acquisition Program. - Continue the policy of not extending urban services south of the Blue Line. - Continue limiting development densities in the Green Line Context Area. - Prohibit density bonuses in the Green Line Context Area. - Update the zoning ordinance as needed to incorporate Transition Area Design Guidelines and Transition Neighborhood design guidelines in Chapter 7.